-Professor Dame Hazel Genn is Dean of Laws, Professor of Socio-Legal Studies and co-director of the UCL Judicial Institute in the Faculty of Laws at University College London, where she is also an Honorary Fellow.
+Professor Dame Hazel Genn is Professor of Socio-Legal Studies and co-director of the UCL Judicial Institute in the Faculty of Laws at University College London, where she is also an Honorary Fellow.
 She previously held a Chair and was Head of the Department of Law at Queen Mary and Westfield College, University of London.
 Before joining London University, she held full-time research posts at Oxford University Centre for Socio-Legal Studies (1974-1985) and the Cambridge Institute of Criminology (1972-74).

 Dame Hazel has been appointed to numerous public service roles concerned with the justice system.
 In January 2006, she was appointed an Inaugural Commissioner to the England and Wales Judicial Appointments Commission (established under the Constitutional Reform Act 2005) and served on the Commission from 2006-2011, appointing judiciary at all levels, including to the Court of Appeal and the UK Supreme Court.
 Dame Hazel was also a member of the Committee on Standards in Public Life 2003-7 and in April 2009 she was appointed to the Secretary of State’s Advisory Panel on Judicial Diversity.